The Good, the Bad and the Ugly of Living the Van Life

 - Install a propane stove.
 You can also opt for a removable stove that you can take out of the van to cook outside on nice, sunny days.
 If you installed the right solar panels for your power needs, you can consider an electric stove instead.

 - If you plan to travel for more than a few days, then a fridge will come in handy.
-Again, solar panels are the solution for powering it.
+Again, solar panels are the solution to powering it.

 - Swivel seats for driver and passenger – these aren’t a necessity but are a nice feature if you can afford them.
 Being able to open up the space and double the seating area will make long rainy days a lot more agreeable.